sukikrishna/CS262DesignExercise2/ENGINEERING_NOTEBOOK.md

 ### Variation of Original Setup of Code

+### Smaller Variation of Clock Rates and Smaller Probability of Internal Events

 #### Configuration
 The original code was updated to make the VMs run with a smaller variation in the clock cycles, and a smaller probability of the event being internal, we made 2 changes:
 1. If there is no message in the queue, the virtual machine will generate a random number in the range of 1 to 5 instead of 1 to 10.
 This reduces the probability of there being an internal event from 70% to 40%.